linyuanxs/auto_tooth_arrangement/README.md

 By voxelizing the mesh, it can effectively represent the collision overlap between teeth, such as minimizing the loss value in the overlapping area.
 Reference paper: Mesh R-CNN
 https://arxiv.org/pdf/1906.02739.pdf
+For automatic orthodontic treatment, collision is a key technical issue, and this part of the model structure design is no longer displayed.
+Those who are interested can imagine for themselves.
+This is also an issue that has been avoided in published papers.

 # License and Citation
 1.Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.